Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Some of the biggest style icons are not actual people, but rather fictional characters we've come to love and admire.
 From sitcoms to soap operas, dramas to 90s classics, television characters continue to be major style inspiration.
-Let's take a look at TV character with majorly enviable wardrobes.
+Let's take a look at TV characters with majorly enviable wardrobes.

 Olivia Pope (Scandal)

 Olivia Pope (Kerry Washington) is the definition of glamour and sophistication, wearing some of the greatest designer labels and fashions out there.
 With her penchant for trench coats and paired down palettes, neutrals shades and gorgeous Prada bags, Olivia and her style truly mean business.
-D.C.'s greatest fixer knows how to demand both attention and respect, and her understated elegance is truly perfection from head-to-toe.
+D.C.'s greatest fixer knows how to demand both attention and respect, and her understated elegance is truly perfection from head to toe.

 Carrie Bradshaw (Sex and the City)

-Carrie Bradshaw (Sarah Jessica Parker) is arguably one of the most trend-setting and fashion risk taking characters of all time.
+Carrie Bradshaw (Sarah Jessica Parker) is arguably one of the most trend-setting and fashion risk-taking characters of all time.
 Who else could possibly rock a pink tutu and somehow make it look fierce?
 Over the course of Sex and the City Carrie rocked some seriously wild outfits, but managed to make them look fashionable and chic.
 Whether it's a uniquely patterned coat, crop tops, bold flowers or her trusty Manolo Blahniks, she knew just how to pair items and look darn good while doing it.